jacquelineIO/twitter_fun/README.md

 ## Twitter API
-To use the Twitter API go to https://dev.twitter.com/apps/new and create your app to get the keys/secrets need to the run the script.
+To use the Twitter API go to https://dev.twitter.com/apps/new and create your app to get the keys/secrets needed to the run the script.